aspecto-io/genson-js/README.md

 ### Subset

 You can also check if one schema is a subset of another one like so:

-You can extend compare 2 schemas for equality like this:

 ```ts
 import { isSubset } from 'genson-js';